EvanHuang7/ai-tools/README.md

 nano Docker-compose.yml
 ```

-- Run all app containers with `Docker-compose.yml` by running
+- Run all app in containers with `Docker-compose.yml` by running

 ```
 docker compose -f Docker-compose.yml up